 Giorgio Stefano Gnecco was born in Genoa, Italy.
-From 2017, he is a Tenure-Track Assistant Professor ("Ricercatore Tipo B") in Operations Research at the IMT - School for Advanced Studies, Lucca, working in the Analysis of compleX Economic Systems (AXES) research unit.
+From 2020, he is Associate Professor in Operations Research at the IMT - School for Advanced Studies, Lucca, working in the Analysis of compleX Economic Systems (AXES) research unit, where he was Tenure-Track Assistant Professor ("Ricercatore Tipo B") in Operations Research, from 2017 to 2020.
 From 2013 to 2017, he was a Fixed Term Assistant Professor ("Ricercatore Tipo A") in Control Systems at IMT Lucca, working in the Dynamical Systems, Control and Optimization (DYSCO) research unit.
 From 2016, he is Director of the local Research Unit of INdAM (National Institute for Advanced Mathematics) at IMT - Lucca.

-- Italian National Scientific Qualification for the role of Full Professor in Operations Research, the
+- in September 2018, the Italian National Scientific Qualification for the role of Full Professor in Operations Research,

-- Italian National Scientific Qualification for the role of Associate Professor in Mathematical Methods in Economics, the
+- in January 2014, the Italian National Scientific Qualification for the role of Associate Professor in Computer Science,

-- Italian National Scientific Qualification for the role of Associate Professor in Information Processing Systems, the
+- in January 2015, the Italian National Scientific Qualification for the role of Associate Professor in Information Processing Systems,

-- Italian National Scientific Qualification for the role of Associate Professor in Computer Science, and the
+- in March 2015, the Italian National Scientific Qualification for the role of Associate Professor in Mathematical Methods of Economics and of Actuarial and Financial Sciences, and

 In March 2018, he taught the graduate course "Optimization over Time and its Application to Online Machine Learning" at Charles University, Prague.
 In May 2016, he was a visiting scientist at the University of Cambridge, UK.
 From 2009 to 2013, he worked as a Postdoctoral Researcher at the University of Genoa.
 In 2007, he was a visiting scientist at the Institute of Computer Science of the Academy of Sciences of the Czech Republic